gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 your object and handle it.
 For example a button press, or a property change.

 ---
+## Python 101

+- Dynamically typed language
+- Multi-paradigm: functional, OO
+- Good interoperability with C
+- Used in many fields

+Notes:

+Python is used in many fields, ranging from data science to web services to Mars landers.

+---
 ## Easy of Use: typing (Mypy)

 - Python is a dynamically typed language